dbmcclain/Lisp-Actors/README.md

 For those portions of a task that need exclusive access, you can place your Actor blocks behind a SERIALIZER block.
 This allows the passage of only one message at a time to the following Actor blocks, until that Actor network sends a response back to the SERIALIZER, to enable the passage of the next message.

 Deadlocks cannot occur in an Actor system, but livelocks can happen, where two tasks are each enqueued in opposing SERIALIZER blocks, awaiting a response from the other which will never occur.
-In such cases, those two tasks will become locked, but the overall Actor system remains responsive to other messages.
+In such case, progress in those two tasks will halt, but the overall Actor system remains responsive to other messages.

 Tasks can be assembled from reusable "Leggo Blocks" of Actor snippets.
 Actors can be created on the fly with CREATE.
 Messages to an Actor can arrive at any time, and from any number of sources.
 The source of a message is unknown.